We’re Here to Help

 Foundation Medicine will work directly with your insurance company to try to obtain coverage.

 Depending on the terms of your insurance plan, you may have financial responsibility for co-pay, co-insurance, or deductible as directed by your plan.
+Learn more about patient protections against surprise billing.

 If your insurance company denies coverage, with your consent, we will work on your behalf to attempt to obtain coverage and will work with you and your doctor in pursuing appeals to minimize the financial burden.
-If you are eligible for financial assistance, this is applied to your out-of-pocket cost.

 Note: If you have private/commercial insurance, a prior authorization form may be required in some cases.